jkutner/jkutner.github.com/_posts/2017-12-15-update-dependencies-early-and-often.md

 ## Enforcing Dependency Version Ranges

-In version `3.0.0-M1` of the Maven Enforcer Plugin (a built-in Maven plugin), you can specify a `<bannedDependencies>` configuration.
+In version `3.0.0-M1` of the Maven Enforcer Plugin (a built-in Maven plugin), you can specify [configuration for `<bannedDependencies>` ](https://maven.apache.org/enforcer/enforcer-rules/bannedDependencies.html).
 For example:

 ```xml
 <plugin>